leoz0214/FoodHygieneAnalysis/factors/REPORT.md

 The graph illustrates this data.
 <img src="report_images/cleanliness_by_business_type.png">

-Cleanliness standards certainly vary across different business types. **Farmers** have the best cleanliness scores, followed closely by Importers/Exporters.
-Mobile Caterers do well in terms of cleanliness too.
+Cleanliness standards certainly vary across different business types. **Farmers** have the best Cleanliness scores, followed closely by Importers/Exporters.
+Mobile Caterers do well in terms of Cleanliness too.
 Unfortunately, **Takeaways** again appear to be the least clean on average by far, 0.95 points greater than the next worst, Pubs/Bars.

 Finally, the average Management scores by business type are as follows, to two decimal places: